nju-cn-course/nju-network-labs/content/ch01/linux.md

 1. Our experiments involve changes to the network.
 Using a virtual machine (VM) can avoid impact on your computer.
 2. We will introduce Mininet and Switchyard later.
 It is much more easier to install and run them on Linux.

-> [!NOTE]
+{% hint style="info" %}
-> You are also free to use your favorite virtualization software for the lab assignment but you will most probably have to deal with the possible issues on yourself.
+You are also free to use your favorite virtualization software for the lab assignment but you will most probably have to deal with the possible issues on yourself.
+{% endhint %}

 ## Install VirtualBox